AdobeDocs/campaign-web.en/help/v8/workflows/orchestrate-activities.md

 At this stage of the configuration, the diagram is displayed with a start icon, representing the beginning of your workflow.
 To add your first activity, click the **+** button connected to the start icon.

 A list of activities that can be added to the diagram appears.
 The available activities depend on your position within the workflow diagram.
 For example, when adding your first activity, you can start your workflow by targeting an audience, splitting the workflow path, or setting a **Wait** activity to delay the workflow execution.
-On the other hand, after a **Build audience** activity, you can refine your target with targeting activites, send a delivery to your audience with channel activites, or organize the workflow process with flow control activities.
+On the other hand, after a **Build audience** activity, you can refine your target with targeting activities, send a delivery to your audience with channel activities, or organize the workflow process with flow control activities.

 ![](assets/workflow-start.png){zoomable="yes"}